kramawat-tibco/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/OracleAppRunInCluster/readme.md

   * spec.containers: Describes the container(s) that will be deployed inside the pod:
     * name: The container's name is oracleapp1-container.
     * image: Specifies the Docker image to use, here it is docker.io/library/oracle-app1:latest.
 This should be replaced with your actual image if different.
-    * imagePullPolicy: Set to Never, which means the image will never be pulled from the registry, and Kubernetes assumes it's already available on the node.
+    * imagePullPolicy: Set to IfNotPresent, which means that Kubernetes will only pull the image from the container registry if the image is not already present on the node.
+If the image is already cached locally on the node (i.e., the same version is already present), Kubernetes will not pull it again and will use the locally cached image instead.
     * ports: The container exposes port 9999, which should match the port your application listens to.
     * env: Defines environment variables for the container:
       * LD_LIBRARY_PATH: Points to the Oracle Instant Client location.